On the Generalisation of the Hahn-Jordan Decomposition for Real C\`adl\`ag Functions: Introduction

 where the second supremum is over all partitions $\pi_{n}=\left\{ a\leq t_{0}<t_{1}<...<t_{n}\leq b\right\} .$

 In general, the total variation of $f$ may be (and in many important cases is) infinite.
+For example, almost all paths of a standard Brownian motion, which is widely used in stochastic modeling and optimisation, are continuous functions with infinite total variation on any interval $[0;t],$ $t>0.$ This fact was arguably the main reason for the introduction of the It\^{o} stochastic integral.

-However, after imposing some regularity conditions on $f$ we will easily find functions approximating $f$ with arbitrary accuracy and having finite total variation, even if the total variation of $f$ is infinite.
+However, after imposing some mild regularity conditions on $f$ we will easily find functions approximating $f$ with arbitrary accuracy and having finite total variation, even if the total variation of $f$ is infinite.
 Obviously, the better approximation is, the greater is the total variation of the approximating function.
 Let us fix $\ c>0.$ The natural question arises, what is the greatest lower bound for total variation of function $g:[a;b]\rightarrow E,$ uniformly approximating $f$ with accuracy $c/2>0,$ i.e. what is

 where $B\left(f,d\right)$ denotes the ball

 The immediate bound from below for $\inf_{g\in B\left(f,c/2\right)}TV\left(g,[a;b]\right)$ reads as

 and follows directly from the triangle inequality